namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 5/28/24
+- Working through the 2757 bug today

 ### 5/24/24
-- Will focus on the bug board
-- 2753 is a bug on prod today
+- Fixed a bunch of bugs from the GETS testing

 ### 5/23/24
 - Continued working on 1729 in between the meetings